Answered By: Chris Strauber Last Updated: Jul 23, 2019 Views: 106

-If you are new to philosophical research, or if the topic you are charged with investigating is largely unfamiliar to you, you might benefit from reading a concise – yet academically trustworthy – overview of your topic to launch your study.
-Two good encyclopedias – the Routledge Encyclopedia of Philosophy and the Stanford Encyclopedia of Philosophy - can meet this need and point you to further resources.
+If you are new to doing philosophical research, or if the topic you are working with is unfamiliar, you might find a concise academic overview of your topic helpful as a starting place.
+Two good encyclopedias – the Routledge Encyclopedia of Philosophy and the Stanford Encyclopedia of Philosophy - can provide context and point you to further resources.

-On the BC Libraries’ website, an excellent starting point is the Philosophy Portal, which provides links to key resources, including Philosopher’s Index; a philosophy research guide; and, some of the most relevant databases for philosophical research.
+For more in-depth work, or to see an overview of what's available in philosophy, a good starting point is the BC Libraries' Philosophy Portal, which provides links to key resources, a philosophy research guide; and a sampling of some of the most relevant databases for philosophical research.

 The Philosophy Librarian is available to answer questions, make more recommendations, and suggest strategies for solid research.